wangkexin165/apec/content/en/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Group Leader
+          - Postdoctoral Research Associate
           - Lab Administrator
           - PhD Student
           - MS Student
+          - Graduate Student
           - Alumni
-          - Principal Investigators
+#          - Principal Investigators
-          - Researchers
+#          - Researchers
-          - Grad Students
-          - Visitors
+#          - Visitors

       sort_by: Params.last_name
       sort_ascending: true